Dysport® & Botox® Injections

 - Wrinkles that cannot be smoothed when spread apart

-- Inflammation or infection in the treatment area
+- Inflammation or infection in the area

 Using a very fine needle, Dr. Hunsaker will inject Botox or Dysport directly into the facial muscles causing furrows and lines.
 Patients do not require anesthetic, but some patients choose to numb the area with ice packs or a topical anesthetic cream.
 The whole procedure only takes a few minutes and patients can leave the office afterward.
-It is important to note that patients should only receive injections from a qualified medical professional, such as Dr. Hunsaker.

 Typically, patients can see results within a few days of treatment.
 These results can last up to 4 months.
 However, areas that are treated on a regular basis may retain results longer.

-Side Effects Of Botulinum Toxin Injections
+Side Effects Of Dysport Injections

 Side effects of Dysport and Botox injections are usually mild and temporary, and normal activities may be resumed immediately after receiving injections.
 Injection-site side effects include the following: